 - Quality Wins: St. Mary's

 - Losses: at Baylor, at Clemson, at Oklahoma State, Manhattan, USC Upstate, vs Boise State

 South Carolina, the anti-Arkansas.
 Six losses, five to teams with an RPI between 11-68, plus a better-than-expected USC Upstate squad.
 The St. Mary's win was a nice little bonus too.
 The Gamecocks have certainly played a tough slate under Frank Martin, and they open SEC play at Florida Wednesday night, the first of two against the Gators.
-Villanova transfer Tyrone Johnson
+Villanova transfer Tyrone Johnson leads the way.

 - RPI 119 - KenPom 69

 - Losses: vs Oklahoma, vs Duke, vs Drexel, at South Florida, Wichita State, Xavier, at UCLA